5 Reasons Owning A Credit Card Is A Good Idea For 2023

 Most incentive credit cards award bonus points, vouchers, and credit card points for such spending categories, such as restaurants, grocery stores, or department stores.
 This is, of course, important in the aspect of saving some money, but most especially, this is important to feel at least a sense of normalcy (well in this case the definition of old normal) and to feel a little bit of motivation and excitement upon receiving the reward from your credit cards.

 Besides, now is the perfect time to accumulate those rewards points.
 You’ll naturally be earning those points while going cashless in your transactions.
-A few months or a year from now when the pandemic is over, you’ll find great use of those points!
+So whenever you fancy going out for a nice meal or plan to buy your next electronic gadget, you’ll find great use of those points!

 The new normal may have taken away many of life’s conveniences we’ve enjoyed then, but it has also pushed us to come up with better ways to do things- like how we can automate or safeguard our finances better with a credit card.